Koji's story – Pneumonia

 - Continued treatments via Aerogen Ultra

-- Moved to wards and discharged home
+- Moved to ward and discharged home